golang-migrate/migrate/database/immudb/README.md

 ## Notes

-* The immudb supports executing multiple statements in a single file natively.
+* Immudb supports executing multiple statements in a single file natively.
-* Immudb does not support transactions, meaning migrations will not be executed in transactions.
+* Immudb supports transactions, but this package does not implement them.